googleapis/google-cloudevents-nodejs/.github/CONTRIBUTING.md

 ## Generate

-The contents of this module is generated from the JSON Schemas defined in the source of truth repo:
+The contents of this module are generated from the JSON Schemas defined in the source of truth repo:

 https://github.com/googleapis/google-cloudevents